 The screening condition (\ref{condition}) only works when the order of the primal optimum is known in advance, which is unknown until we finish the training process in practice.
 To make the screening condition applicable, we design an efficient and effective iterative strategy to explore the order of the primal optimum with the unknown order structure.

 We can do screening test first as:

-According to the screening test above and for the following similarly, we can partition the variables into an safe active set $\mathcal{A}$ and an safe inactive set $\mathcal{A}’$ where the active set is the set of the variables that cannot be removed yet by our screening rule and the inactive set is the complementary set of the active set.
+According to the screening test above and for the following similarly, we can partition the variables into a safe active set $\mathcal{A}$ and a safe inactive set $\mathcal{A}’$ where the active set is the set of the variables that cannot be removed yet by our screening rule and the inactive set is the complementary set of the active set.

-Suppose active set $\mathcal{A}$ has $m$ active features at iteration $k$, we can assign an arbitrary permutation of $d-m$ smallest parameters $\lambda_{m+1}, \lambda_{m+2}, \cdots, \lambda_{d}$ to these screened coefficients without any influence to the final learned model.
+Suppose active set $\mathcal{A}$ has $m$ active features at iteration $k$, we can assign an arbitrary permutation of $d-m$ smallest parameters $\lambda_{m+1}, \lambda_{m+2}, \ldots, \lambda_{d}$ to these screened coefficients without any influence to the final learned model.
 Thus, the order of these variables whose coefficients must be zero is known to be $d-m$ minimal absolute values of all.